oilshit/oilprice_extract/README.md

 python3 main.py wti montly
 ```

-**Result**: the CSV file with filename **prices-wti-monthly.csv** will be appeared once the script was run.
+**Result**: the CSV file with filename **prices-wti-monthly-`<current-timestamp>`.csv** will be appeared once the script was run.
 In case of getting other prices data, you can view the blend list via `https://oilprice-api.herokuapp.com/blend-list` in browser.